Transformation Intelligence Engine

 0–30 used by one team.
 40–60 cross-team.
 70–100 it's the spine of operations.

-How much the day-to-day workflow itself has to change: new steps, new tools, new approvals, new handoffs.
+How much the day-to-day workflow itself has to change: new steps, tools, approvals, handoffs.

 Same process, new interfaceEntire workflow redesigned